paj3r/zapiski-2022-23-letni/Brezzicna Senzorska Omrezja/BSO_zapiski.md

 - Hrbtenica:

-  $D \subset V - $ Točke hrbtenice  dominantoan množica
+  $D \subset V - $ Točke hrbtenice so dominantna množica

   $\forall v \in V:v \in D \ \vee \ \exists D \in (v, e)...$